vladimir-ivanov/angular2-template-caching/README.md

 * Add a task to your Gruntfile.js to generate the templates inside index.html
 * Run the task and the templates should be cached inside index.html (e.g. in build/index.html)

+##Notes
+* The class works with angular2.0.0-beta.7
+* Optionally TemplateCacheResolver can be replaced with anything else as long as it implements the CacheResolver interface.

 The webpack task won't be necessary if system.js is used (index.html has to be modified to work with system.js).